ian-cunha/ian-cunha/README.md

 ### Hello! 👋

-[PT]Desenvolvedor Fullstack e Designer com mais de 3 anos de experiência na criação de soluções digitais inovadoras.
-Possuo um histórico de desenvolvimento de aplicativos web e móveis, combinando habilidades de programação com uma visão de design centrada no usuário.

-[EN]Fullstack Developer and Designer with over 3 years of experience creating innovative digital solutions.
+Fullstack Developer and Designer with over 3 years of experience creating innovative digital solutions.
 I have a history of developing web and mobile applications, combining programming skills with a user-centered design vision.

 <!--
 **ian-cunha/ian-cunha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.